Susan Berman: Personal life

-Berman lived just off the Sunset Strip on Alta Loma Road in West Hollywood for several years prior to her final residence in Benedict Canyon, a suburb of Los Angeles.
+Berman lived just off the Sunset Strip on Alta Loma Road in West Hollywood for several years prior to her final residence in Benedict Canyon, in Los Angeles.
 Her manager, Nyle Brenner, later told the Los Angeles Times that "many details of Ms. Berman's personal life are unclear" and added "she had been married once in the 1980s, and later helped rear the two children of a boyfriend."
 Berman was married to Christopher "Mister" Margulies, in June 1984 at the Hotel Bel-Air; Durst walked Berman down the aisle.
 Margulies died of a heroin overdose in 1986.
-Berman kept close ties to friends on Alta Loma Road, at the Las Vegas Strip and in New York City, including Durst.
+Berman kept close ties to friends on Alta Loma Road, at the Las Vegas Strip, and in New York City, including Durst.

 Murder

-Berman was found murdered execution style with a 9mm handgun on Christmas Eve 2000 in her rented Benedict Canyon home, and was presumed to have been dead at least a day.
+Berman was found murdered, execution style with a 9mm handgun, on Christmas Eve 2000 in her rented Benedict Canyon home, and was presumed to have been dead at least one day.

-On March 14, 2015, Durst was arrested in New Orleans on a first-degree murder warrant issued out of Los Angeles.
-Although Durst's presumed victim was not immediately named by authorities, the Los Angeles Times first reported that he had been detained in connection to Berman's slaying.
-Three days after his arrest, Los Angeles District Attorney Jackie Lacey said that if convicted, Durst could face the death penalty in California for "special circumstances of murder of a witness and lying in wait."
-Durst was transferred to and arraigned in California in early November 2016.
+On March 14, 2015, Durst was arrested in New Orleans on a first-degree murder warrant, issued out of Los Angeles.
+Although his presumed victim was not immediately named by authorities, the Los Angeles Times first reported that he had been detained in connection to Berman's slaying.
+Three days after his arrest, Los Angeles District Attorney Jackie Lacey said that, if convicted, Durst could face the death penalty in California for "special circumstances of murder of a witness and lying in wait."
+Durst was transferred to California and arraigned there in early November 2016.

-Multiple accounts, including Murder of a Mafia Daughter by author Cathy Scott, have reported possible connections between Berman's murder and the 1982 disappearance of Durst's first wife, Kathleen McCormack Durst.
+Multiple accounts, including Murder of a Mafia Daughter by Cathy Scott, have reported possible connections between Berman's murder and the 1982 disappearance of Durst's first wife, Kathleen McCormack Durst.
 Berman became a confidante of Durst at UCLA in the late 1960s, and came to know McCormack after later moving to New York.
-In a review of Scott's book, True Crime Zine wrote that "detectives came to suspect one of [Berman's] long-time friends but have never been able to charge him with murder."
-Durst was also considered a prime suspect in his wife's disappearance and was eventually charged in the case.
+In a review of Scott's book, True Crime Zine suggested that "detectives came to suspect one of [Berman's] longtime friends, but have never been able to charge him with murder."
+Durst was also considered a prime suspect in his wife's disappearance and, many years after she was last seen, was eventually charged in the case.